Mojo Links

 No. Preventive disavow on suspected-but-not-yet-damaging links can hurt rankings (you lose any equity those links were passing if they were not actually attack vectors).
 Disavow only after confirming the attack signature and observing actual damage.

-Negative SEO detection is part of every link building program onboarding audit.
+Negative SEO detection is part of every link campaign onboarding audit.
 If signatures are present we shift the engagement into response mode before standard acquisition.
 Book a slot to discuss your profile.

 Bart Magera